NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 An example runcard can be found at ``n3fit/runcards/Basic_hyperopt.yml``.

-The loss function is then computed as the average of the loss function over the partition sets.
+The loss function is currently computed as the average of the loss function over the partition sets.

 .. math::
     L_{hyperopt} = \frac{1}{N_{k}} \sum (L_{k})